Buca/EventTarget-Extension/README.md

 This method will remove any and all event listeners of the node.

 #### `EventTarget.disableEventListeners()`
-If the event listeners are enabled, this will disable ( and not remove ) all events on the node.
+If the event listeners are enabled, this will disable, and not remove, all events on the node.
 So if you trigger any event on the node nothing should happen.

 #### `EventTarget.enableEventListeners()`
 If the event listeners are disabled on the node this will re-enable all events on the node.